koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Create a new branch
-On Github, we can create branches on the same repository if you do not want to use as a master.
+On Github, we can create branches on the same repository if you do not want to use it as a master.
 To create a branch:
 ```
 git branch [branchName]
 ```